The renowned Japanese Antiques Fair by Koji Fukushima is making a comeback in Paris in February 2026.

 Great shopping deal alert!
 From Sunday, February 8th to Friday, February 27th, 2026, the Marais neighborhood will host the Koji Fukushima Japanese Flea Market.
 Once a professional cyclist, Fukushima has become known as the best Japanese antique dealer in Paris!
 If you've seen him at the Recyclerie, get ready—this time, the vintage hunter is setting up shop in the 3rd arrondissement for all enthusiasts of Japanese culture.
 The 100% Japan clearance sale returns with an even richer selection of vintage finds and treasures, all with free entry!

-Fashion is indeed a luxury, but not one out of reach!
-From major vintage events and free fashion exhibitions to trendy activities in edgy or iconic locations, this guide explores the city to bring you the best fashion and shopping deals for February 2026!
+Fashion is undoubtedly a luxury, but it’s not out of reach!
+From major vintage events and free fashion exhibitions to trendy activities in unusual or iconic venues, this guide scours the city to bring you the best fashion and shopping tips for March 2026!
 [Read more]

 When it comes to rare items and treasures from Japan, here's what you can usually find atKoji Fukushima: